Blosc/bcolz/doc/reference.rst

   .. py:method:: addcol(newcol, name=None, pos=None, **kwargs)

-    Add a new `newcol` carray or ndarray as column.
+    Add a new `newcol` object as column.

     Parameters:
-      newcol : carray or ndarray
+      newcol : carray, ndarray, list or tuple
         If a carray is passed, no conversion will be carried out.
         If conversion to a carray has to be done, `kwargs` will apply.